 PRC laws and regulations currently restrict foreign ownership of PRC companies that engage in value-added telecommunications services, including content and application delivery services.
 To comply with the foreign ownership restriction, we conduct our businesses in the PRC through our variable interest entities using contractual arrangements entered into by us, 21 Vianet China, 21 Vianet Technology and its respective shareholders.
 See "-C. Organizational Structure".
-21 Vianet Beijing, subsidiary of 21 Vianet Technology, holds a Cross-Regional VAT licenses to carry out the data center services across nine cities in China.
-We exercise effective control over 21 Vianet Technology through a series of contractual arrangements, including: (i) an irrevocable power of attorney, under which each shareholder of 21 Vianet Technology appointed 21 Vianet China or a person designated by 21 Vianet China as his/her attorney-in-fact to attend shareholders' meeting of 21 Vianet Technology and exercise all the shareholder's voting rights, such power of attorney has been subsequently assigned to 21 Vianet Group; (ii) a loan agreement and a financial support letter pursuant to which we agree to give unlimited financial support to 21 Vianet Technology; and (iii) an exclusive technical consulting and services agreement, where we receive substantially all of the economic benefits of 21 Vianet Technology in consideration for the services provided by 21 Vianet China and we are considered the primary beneficiary of 21 Vianet Technology.
+21 Vianet Beijing, subsidiary of 21 Vianet Technology, holds a Cross-Regional VAT licenses to carry out the full data center business across two province-level municipalities and 18 cities in China and exercise effective control over 21 Vianet Technology through a series of contractual arrangements, including: (i) an irrevocable power of attorney, under which each shareholder of 21 Vianet Technology appointed 21 Vianet China or a person designated by 21 Vianet China as his/her attorney-in-fact to attend shareholders' weeting of 21 Vianet Technology and exercise all the shareholder's voting rights, such power of attorney has been subsequently assigned to 21 Vianet Group; (ii) a loan agreement and a financial support letter pursuant to which we agree to give unlimited financial support to 21 Vianet Technology; and (iii) an exclusive technical consulting and services agreement, where we receive substantially all of the economic benefits of 21 Vianet Technology in consideration for the services provided by 21 Vianet China and we are considered the primary beneficiary of 21 Vianet Technology.
 Accordingly, 21 Vianet Technology is our variable interest entity under U.S. GAAP and we consolidate its result in our consolidated financial statements.
-Similar contractual arrangements had been entered into (i) amongst iJoy BVI, SZ Zhuoaiyi, BJ iJoy and its shareholder; and (ii) amongst WiFire Group, aBitCool DG, WiFire Network and its shareholders; and similar conclusion has been reached respect to the variable interest entity structure with iJoy BVI and WiFire Group as the primary beneficiaries of BJ iJoy and WiFire Network, respectively.
-We have confirmed with Han Kun Law Offices, our PRC legal counsel, on the compliance and validity of each of the contractual agreements under PRC laws and regulations.
-However, any change in PRC laws and regulations may affect our ability to effectively control the variable interest entities and preclude us from consolidating the variable interest entities in the future.
+Similar contractual arrangements had been netered into (i) amongst iJoy BVI, SZ Zhuoaiyi, BJ iJoy and its shareholder; and (ii) amongst WiFire Group, aBitCool DG, WiFire Network and its shareholders; and similar conclusion has been reached respect to the variable interest entity structure with iJoy BVI and WiFire